-- 8.1 The Board has, under its overall responsibility delegated to a Committee who are responsible for the ongoing monitoring of all arrangements in relation to the Plan as detailed in paragraph 2.2.
-The Board and the Committee will carry out this function in compliance with local regulation and legislation as well as the Corporate Investment Policy. - 8.2 The Committee, with the assistance of relevant advisors, will ensure that reviews are carried out as follows: - Investment Managers there will be formal reporting requirements to facilitate the continuous monitoring of the Investment Managers.
+- 8.1 The Board has, under its overall responsibility delegated to a Committee who are responsible for the ongoing monitoring of all arrangements in relation to the scheme.
+The Board and the Committee will carry out this function in compliance with local regulation and legislation as well as the Unilever Corporate Investment Policy. - 8.2 The Committee, with the assistance of relevant advisors, will ensure that reviews are carried out as follows: - Investment Managers as part of the Plan's Investment Managers there will be formal reporting requirements to facilitate the continuous monitoring of the Investment Managers.
 On a formal basis, the Board and Committee will formally review the Plan's Investment Managers at least every three years.
-This review will focus on the conditions and terms of the Investment Managers' agreements, and achievement or otherwise of the investment objective; and - Custodian- On a formal basis, the Committee will review the Custodian at least every three years.
-Performance will be evaluated against stated objectives and formal operating agreement (the "Service Level Agreement"). - 8.3 Univest Company will regularly draw up an analysis of the returns of the investments: - On a quarterly basis, a performance overview is made and the relative return of each asset class and the total Plan return compared to the respective benchmark are displayed over different periods.
-These periods are: the last 3 months, year to date, 1 year, 3 years, 5 years and since inception (if longer than 5 years); - On a quarterly basis, a market commentary is provided and specific commentary on the performance of the investment managers and the evolution of the assets. - On a yearly basis a summary of main investment transactions - Univest Company is responsible for the ESG oversight and monitoring of the investment managers and will report to the Board on how their sustainable investment policy is implemented.
+This review will focus on the conditions and terms of the Investment Managers' agreements, and achievement or otherwise of the investment objective; and - Custodian On a formal basis, the Committee will review the Custodian at least every three years.
+Performance will be evaluated against stated objectives and formal Service Level Agreement. - 8.3 Univest Company will regularly draw up an analysis of the returns of the investments: - On a quarterly basis, a performance overview is made and the relative return of each asset class and the total Plan return compared to the respective benchmark are displayed over different periods.
+These periods are: the last 3 months, year to date, 1 year, 3 years, 5 years and since inception (if longer than 5 years). - On a quarterly basis, volatility of portfolio and risk and performance measures - On a quarterly basis, a market commentary is provided and specific commentary on the performance of the Investment Managers and the evolution of the assets. - On a yearly basis a summary of the main investment transactions - Univest Company is responsible for the ESG oversight and monitoring of the investment managers and will report to the Board on how their sustainable investment policy is implemented.